Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 Procedure

-• A protocol on bioequivalence study must be submitted for approval at the Drug Control Division.
+• A protocol for a bioequivalence study must be submitted for approval at the Drug Control Division.

-• Application to seek permission for import or manufacture the drug samples.
+• Application to seek permission to import or manufacture the drug samples.

 • Performing the bioequivalence study according to the approved protocol in a specified government institute.